raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 --- task ---

 Run your program by clicking the green flag.
-You should be able to squeeze your `Ball` up, by touching the jumper leads together.
+You should be able to squeeze your **Ball** sprite by touching the jumper wires together.

 --- /task ---